kcp-dev/kcp/contrib/production/README.md

 These assets are referenced by the production deployment documentation in `docs/content/setup/production/`.

-Each deployment type (dekker, vespucci, comer) has its own subdirectory with complete configuration files and deployment manifests.
+Each deployment type (dekker, vespucci, comer, zheng) has its own subdirectory with complete configuration files and deployment manifests.

 ## Deployment Types

 - **kcp-dekker**: Self-signed certificates, simple single-cluster deployment
 - **kcp-vespucci**: External certificates with Let's Encrypt, public shard access
 - **kcp-comer**: CDN integration with dual front-proxy configuration
+- **kcp-zheng**: Distributed multi-cluster deployment with high availability

 See the corresponding documentation in `docs/content/setup/production/` for detailed deployment instructions.